2005 Pacific hurricane season: Tropical Storm Norma

 An area of disturbed weather formed south of Mexico on September 19, followed by the formation of a broad area of low pressure within the disturbance two days later.
 A few small vortices were observed within the broad low over subsequent days, one of which cled to the formation of a tropical depression by 00:00 UTC on September 23.
 On a west-northwest course, the depression intensified into Tropical Storm Norma twelve hours later and ultimately attained peak winds of 60 mph by 18:00 UTC on September 24 as the circulation became centrally located within the convection and banding features developed.
 Norma turned northwest as easterly wind shear increased, causing it to weaken to a tropical depression by 18:00 UTC on September 26 and degenerate to a remnant low a day later.
 The low turned south and east, persisting for several days before dissipating on October 1.

 Hurricane Otis

-A tropical wave moved off Africa on September 9, the northern half of which led to the formation of Hurricane Philippe.
-After emerging into the eastern Pacific nearly two weeks later, the system showed signs of organization, attaining tropical depression status by 00:00 UTC on September 28.
-It drifted west-southwest before turning northwest on September 29, at which time it intensified into Tropical Storm Otis.
-A favorable environment allowed the storm to become a hurricane early on September 30 and attain peak winds of 105 mph by 06:00 UTC on October 1.
-Steering currents weakened after peak, allowing Otis to meander into cooler waters offshore the Baja California peninsula.
-It weakened to a tropical storm early on October 2, weakened to a tropical depression early on October 3, and degenerated to a remnant low by 00:00 UTC on October 4.
-The low drifted southwest and dissipated the next day.

-Although the center of Otis remained offshore, Cabo San Lucas recorded sustained winds of 49 mph, with gusts to 63 mph.
-Periods of heavy rainfall resulted in minor flooding across the southern portions of the Baja California peninsula.
-Offshore, two ships reported tropical storm-force winds.